Zytronium/aeroduel_backend/ROADMAP.md

 account and the plane will save the userID to its persistent storage.
 This requires programming across all three platforms — the server, mobile app, and arduino.

-### WebSocket connections
-Implement a WebSocket connection with the mobile app and ESP32s.
-This allows the server to send updates to the mobile app when a plane hits the target and send commands to the planes, for example, to flash their lights or tell them they've been hit.
-WebSockets also allows the server to assume the plane has been powered off if it loses the WebSocket connection for more than a few seconds.

 ---